LauraLeeStrydom/ReadMe_MPLStrydom_u04874359/README.md

 I also comprehend exceptional computer literacy, including Microsoft Excel, Word and Outlook.
 I possess excellent verbal and written communication skills together with good telephone manner.

 I am currently studying BSc Computer Science at the University of Pretoria.
 I will be completing my studies in 2020.

-### Education:
-Matric (Eldoraigne High School) with distinctions in Alpha Mathematics, Art, Life Orientation and Afrikaans.
-Diploma in Web Development from Shaw Academy
-Diploma in Graphic Design from Shaw Academy
-Diploma in Blogging and Content Marketing from Shaw Academy

-Since February 2017, I’ve been a full-time student at the University of Pretoria, majoring in:
-- Software Engineering
-- Computer Networks
-- Programming Languages
-- Compiler Construction
-- Computer Security & Ethics
-- Database Systems
-- Artificial Intelligence
-- Multimedia

 ### Work experience: